cefolger/needsmoredojo/README.md

 i18!path/to/resource/file:

 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/addimport3.png)

+By default, the add import dialog is not case sensitive.
+If you find this is causing a performance problem when trying to add an import, you can make it case-insensitive (which is much faster) by un-checking "Use case-insensitive searching" in the "Add new import options" section under the Needs More Dojo settings.

 Finally, you can access this option when your cursor is near a module name, either in a new expression or reference.
 Press Ctrl+Shift+O, 2 in these cases and the dialog will be pre-populated.
 In the following examples, the _ represents the cursor,